w3f/polkadot-wiki/website/translated_docs/th-TH/learn-spree.md

 sidebar_label: SPREE
 ---

-SPREE (Shared Protected Runtime Execution Enclaves), also known as "trust wormholes," allows parachains to trust one another, regardless of how they upgrade and evolve.
+SPREE (Shared Protected Runtime Execution Enclaves), also known as "trust wormholes," allow parachains to trust one another, regardless of how they upgrade and evolve.

 ## How it works

-The below description is taken from /u/gavofyork's post on the Smart Protocols proposal (linked below):
+The description below is taken from /u/gavofyork's post on the Smart Protocols proposal (linked below):

 > A parachain would be able to upload a "runtime appendix" to the relay chain.
 It would live on the relay chain and be a WebAssembly blob, not dissimilar to a parachain's normal validation function.
 However, it would only ever be executed by parachain collators.